 5.1 Abstract

-A longitudinal study was undertaken to characterize the prevalence of intramammary infections (IMI) caused by different microorganisms on 10 small-midsize organic farms in Vermont (US), both for farms using tiestalls and farms using bedded packs.
+A longitudinal study was undertaken to characterize the prevalence of intramammary infections (IMI) caused by different microorganisms on 10 small- to mid-size organic farms in Vermont (US), for farms using tiestalls and farms using bedded packs.
 Most IMI were caused by non-aureus staphylococci.
 At the species level, Staph. chromogenes was the leading cause of IMI, followed by Strep. uberis and Staph. aureus.
-The observed diversity of species was similar to the limited research previously describing pathogen-specific prevalence of IMI on organic farms.
+The observed diversity of species was similar to the limited prior research describing pathogen-specific prevalence of IMI on organic farms.
 Quarter-level prevalence of IMI by pathogen was similar between bedded pack and tiestall farms in the study.

 5.2 Introduction, Methods, and Results